-When considering options choices, there is a wide range of careers guidance available to students to encourage them to think about the right progression pathways for their future.

-At the Options Information Evening on 23rd February, you will be directed to the options area of the website which includes relevant careers information.
-You can also meet our Careers Advisor at the Year 9 Parent Teacher Consultation on Monday 27th February.
+When considering option choices there is a wide range of careers guidance available to students to encourage them to think about the right progression pathways for their future.
+At the Options Information Evening on Thur 8th February, you will be directed to the options area of the website which includes relevant careers information.